FortinetCloudCSE/fortiweb-security-foundations-201/content/05chapter/02Task2.md

 ![api rule](api-rule.png)

-5. Now your user should have an API key click on the eye icon to display the key.
+5. You will need to click **Save** at the bottom right.
+Now you should have an API key.
+Click on the eye icon to display the key.
 Copy it and put it into a note pad.

 ![see key](see-key.png)